brajeshwar/brajeshwar.github.io/_posts/2011/2011-09-23-watchme-911-your-personal-protection-system.md

----
-layout: post
-title: WatchMe 911 - your personal protection system
+# WatchMe 911 - your personal protection system
----

 <a href="http://www.watchme911.com/">WatchMe 911</a> (<a href="http://itunes.apple.com/us/app/watchme-911-your-personal/id434231085?ls=1&mt=8">iTunes Link</a>) is a personal protection system, with four customizable alert modes, seven alarm sounds, a flashlight and GPS tracking available.
 With two taps, it can connect you to the people you trust when you need it most.
 The app was designed primarily for women, but some of the alert modes are valuable for hikers, runners, and cyclists, whether male or female.
 Currently, the app is limited to the United States.